Picovoice/porcupine/binding/vue/README.md

 ### Release

-After done with Porcupine, either call `release` or destroy the mounted component:
+When done with Porcupine, either call `release` or destroy the mounted component:

 ```typescript
 await this.$porcupine.release();